wgibson75/rtspcapture/README.md

 <pre>cd ~/rtspcapture/docker</pre>
 <li>Run this to build everything with Docker Compose:
 <pre>docker-compose build</pre>
-<li>Once built, run this command to start up the system as a daemon:
+<li>Once built, run this command to start up the system as a daemon application:
 <pre>docker-compose up -d</pre>
 </ol>

-> Because we are using Docker Compose to start up the system, the system will automatically be started every time you boot your Raspberry Pi.
+> The use of Docker Compose means that once started, when you reboot your Raspberry Pi the system will automatically start up.